kurtmckee/feedparser/docs/common-rss-elements.rst

 ===============================================

-The most commonly used elements in :abbr:`RSS (Rich Site Summary)` feeds (regardless of version) are title, link, description, modified date, and entry ID.
-The modified date comes from the pubDate element, and the entry ID comes from the guid element.
+The most commonly used elements in :abbr:`RSS (Rich Site Summary)` feeds (regardless of version) are title, link, description, publication date, and entry ID.
+The publication date comes from the pubDate element, and the entry ID comes from the guid element.

 This sample :abbr:`RSS (Rich Site Summary)` feed is at